arp242/gogo-release/README.markdown

 It's the simpler and unix-beardy brother of [go-releaser][gor].

-Configure it by adding a `.gogo-release` file or just by editing the source.
+Configure it by just editing the source or adding a `.gogo-release` file; this is simply a shell script that's sourced and can be used to set/override some variables.
+[Here is an example][ex].
+See the `gogo-release` script for a list of things you can set with documentation.

 Usage: